xiao0720/vim-config/README.md

 * rcodetools - enables execution of ruby in-editor, run `gem install rcodetools`

 # Updating
-1. Grab the latest version of the config
 ```bash
     cd ~/.vim
     git pull
 ```

-2. Update the plugins
-If you've installed the auto-update hook, a git pull should trigger Vim to update itself and you're done!
+If you've installed the auto-update hook, the git pull should trigger Vim to update and you're done!

-If you have problems with the hook or simply want to update plugins at your convenience, you can do so manually by opening Vim and running `:PluginUpdate` and `:PluginClean`.
+Manually update by opening Vim and running `:PluginUpdate` and `:PluginClean`.

 # Personalisation
+We all like things a little differently, so there are a couple of ways to easily tweak and add to the config.

+## Add more plugins
+Simply write normal Bundle plugin lines to `~/.vim.plugins.local`

+## Set up options and add more functions
-We all like things seutp a little bit differently, so personalisation changes (like changing the font or colour scheme) can be made by writing Vim config into `~/.vimrc.local`
+Changes like using a different font or colour scheme can be made by writing Vim config into `~/.vimrc.local`

 # Using the config
 ## The Leader Key